-The City of Santa Ana’s standard request form is intended to help the requestor identify the records needed, but is not mandatory to process a request.
+The City of Santa Ana’s standard request form is intended to help the requester identify the records needed.
 Please note requests too general in nature, i.e., all files relating to, etc. may result in a delay pending further identification of the records.
-Examples of information that may expedite the process: Name or title of the document, i.e., Resolution 2004-100, Building Permit, etc.; An Address or property location; Developer Name; and/or Date of Incident, Action.
-Etc. The more specific the description of the request, the better able we are to locate the record requested.
+Examples of information that may expedite the process include: Name or title of the document, i.e., Resolution Number 2020-100, building permit address, developer name, date of incident, details of incident, etc. The more specific the description of the request, the better able we are to locate the record requested.

 It is the City of Santa Ana's policy to provide all members of the public broad and convenient access to its records and to promptly make the fullest possible disclosure of its records.
 City staff is available to assist persons requesting records to make focused and effective requests that reasonably describe identifiable records.
 Some records are exempt from disclosure under the California Public Records Act.
 Therefore, whether a request to review records is made in person, by mail, or by other means, it may be necessary in some cases for staff to review the requested records to determine whether those exemptions apply before the records can be made available for review or copying.
 In those cases, that review will be completed as expeditiously as is feasible.

 The purpose of the California Public Records Act (PRA) is to give private citizens greater access to government information.
 The law (Government Code Section 6250 et seq.) requires that local government agencies make public records available upon request.
 The City has established the following guidelines to ensure that members of the public fully understand and are afforded the opportunity to use their right to inspect and obtain copies of public records.

 What are Public Records?